MarcoDVisser/CV/README.md

 * Workshop at the at the British Ecological Society Symposium "Demography Beyond The Population".
 March 2015, Sheffield.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
 * Oral presentation at the British Ecological Society Symposium "Demography Beyond The Population".
 March 2015, Sheffield.
 Differential effects of lianas on population growth rates of tropical forest trees.
 * Short Workshop at the Yale School of Forestry & Environmental Studies.
 December 2014, New Haven.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
-* Invited speaker at the conference Everything disperses to Miami, December 14 - December 16, 2012, The University of Miami.
+* Invited speaker at the conference "Everything disperses to Miami", December 14 - December 16, 2012, the University of Miami.
 The fitness consequences of dispersal for a tropical palm; the role of dispersers, natural enemies and negative density dependence.
 * Invited speaker at the Max Planck Intitute for Demographic Research, workshop on Integral Projection Models, Rostock Germany.
 June 2012.
 A Blueprint for speeding-up calculations in R.
 * Oral presentation at the Netherlands Annual Ecology Meeting.
 February 2012.
 Quantifying dispersal kernels through inverse modeling.
 * Oral presentation at the Smithsonian Tropical Research Institute.
 Panama.
 August 2010.
 Density-dependence in a Neotropical palm: the role of dispersal, seed predation and trophic interactions.